A tasty and easy vegetarian dinner, this skillet eggplant marinara brings big flavor using just a handful of simple ingredients.

 “We’ve had two generations of college bred people now who have really been indoctrinated with the idea that every big problem has a big solution.
 And I just don’t believe it!
 The big problems we have now will be solved by hundreds of people accepting local responsibilities for small problems.” -Wendell Berry

 I grew up in the 90’s when being a “world changer” was the ultimate goal of the American suburban kid.
 Love the Earth and love all humans were messages that stuck with me.
 How to do it—well, that is quite another thing.
 We humans can be good-hearted and try to “help” solve big problems, but sometimes our egos get in the way.
-We think we know the right way to do things, so we don’t ask the people we’re trying to help what they need.
+We think we know the right way to do things, so we don’t listen to the people we’re trying to help.
 Sometimes our selfishness gets in the way and we’re only willing to go so far.
 And sometimes the problems are just too big to really make a dent, so we get paralyzed and don’t do anything.
+Keep reading for how this relates to this delicious skillet eggplant marinara recipe!

 I love Wendell Berry’s quote above because it gives me hope to start small in a world with some really big problems.
 For starters: our food system and connecting people with nourishing, life-giving food.
 Instead of feeling overwhelmed, I’m realizing that baby steps, like inspiring one person to make one meal with a new nutritious ingredient, are steps forward.